 Dividends declared per share

-(2) Represents noninterest expenses divided by the sum of net interest and noninterest income, less any realized gains or losses on the sale of securities and other-than-temporary impairment on securities.
+(2) Represents noninterest expenses divided by the sum of net interest and noninterest income.

 (3) Total loans exclude deferred fees and costs.